-The governors' Remuneration Committee meets annually during the first term of the academic year when it reviews and appraises the Headteacher's performance, sets objectives and then determines pay for the coming year.
-The committee then determines the remuneration of each member of the key management personnel on the basis of performance appraisal reviews carried out by the Headteacher.
-Each member of staff has a personal pay scale and is assessed against agreed performance objectives.
+The governors' Remuneration Committee meets annually during the first term of the academic year when it reviews and appraises, based on robust evidence, the Headteacher's performance.
+The committee then sets the future objectives and determines pay for the Headteacher for the coming year.
+Following from this the committee then determines the remuneration of the other key management personnel, all of whom have a personal pay scale, on the basis of the performance as measured by the Headteacher.